 Program overview

-The AMP integrates leading-edge knowledge and practical, relevant management training with Indigenous experience and perspectives to create an integrated learning experience.
+The program integrates leading-edge knowledge and practical, relevant management training with Indigenous experience and perspectives to create an integrated learning experience.
 Participants will learn key business topics and develop a business model, applicable to their business idea, or that of their council, community or economic development corporation.
 Students will present their capstone project on the final day of class.

 - Introduction to Business